Oliver Finney: Hartlepool United

-On 31 January 2023, Finney signed for League Two side Hartlepool United on a permanent deal, making his debut in Pools' 1-0 win at Doncaster Rovers on 4 February 2023.
+On 31 January 2023, Finney signed for League Two side Hartlepool United on a permanent deal, making his debut in Pools' 1–0 win at Doncaster Rovers on 4 February 2023.
+On 1 April 2023, he scored his first Hartlepool goal with a long distance strike in added time to win the match 2–1 against Swindon Town.
+Finney left Hartlepool on 2 November 2023.